openfga/sample-stores/stores/gdrive/README.md

 - The "Product 2021" folder contains the "Public Roadmap" document
 - The "Product 2021" folder contains the "2021 Roadmap" document
 - Members of the Fabrikam group are viewers of the "Product 2021" folder
-- Anne is a viewer of the "Product 2021" folder
+- Anne is an owner of the "Product 2021" folder
 - Beth is a viewer of the "2021 Roadmap" document
 - Everyone is a viewer of the "Public Roadmap" document